UX Design

 Challenge Statement

-Accessibility / usability improvement of Query Management page
+How to improve the accessibility / usability of Query Management page?

 Actions